ManuelElizaldi/PyStrava/README.md

 <img src="https://raw.githubusercontent.com/ManuelElizaldi/Workout-Analysis-API/main/Images/PrivacySettings.png"/>

+⚠️ <- make sure this part is good
-After those steps are done, before you use any of the API calls to pull data, we have to open the following link to get our authorization code.
-Here I use the package [Webbrowser](https://docs.python.org/3/library/webbrowser.html) to open this page directly from the script but you can do it manually too, just note that this code will expire.
-Change the ```{client_id}``` with your own and open the link:
+After those steps are done, before you use any of the API calls to pull data, we need to get our authorization code, which we get by opening the following link:

 ``` python
 https://www.strava.com/oauth/authorize?client_id={client_id}&response_type=code&redirect_uri=http://localhost/&approval_prompt=force&scope=profile:read_all,activity:read_all
 ```

+In the WorkoutAnalysis.py file I use the package [Webbrowser](https://docs.python.org/3/library/webbrowser.html) to open this page directly from the script but you can do it manually too, just note that this code will expire.
+Change the ```{client_id}``` with your own and you shuold be able to access the authorization window.

 When you open the page you will see this window, click on authorize.

 ![AuthorizationStep1](Images/StravaAuthorizationStep1.png)